IHC, Glomerulus Detection IHC, Glomerulus Detection

 RUO

-Glomeruli are the filtering units of the kidney.
-They are located at the beginning of nephrons and consist of a bundle of capillaries.
+Developed for automatic segmentation of glomeruli in IHC stained kidney tissue, this Quickstart APP speeds your analysis, reducing manual annotatoin.
 This APP automatically identifies and segments glomeruli in kidney samples stained with various biomarkers including CD68, COL1A1, COLIV, synaptopodin, nephrin, WT1 and/or aSMA.
-It utilizes articifical intelligence (AI)/deep learning for a robust segmentation.
+It utilizes articifical intelligence (AI) and deep learning for a robust segmentation.

 Figure 1